 The five songs on side two – only one penned by Stewart, the rest covers, including the Manfred Mann hit "Pretty Flamingo" and Hank Thompson's country classic "The Wild Side of Life" – aren't nearly as memorable.
 But Stewart, by then, had settled better into songs that could showcase his maturing voice.
 "I Don't Want to Talk About It," the best thing on Atlantic Crossing, was the start, and the lead-off cuts on A Night on the Town pretty much sealed a big part of his future.

 But those songs are masterful.
 "Tonight's the Night (Gonna Be Alright)" may be his best ballad.
 Nobody has ever recorded a more definitive version of "The First Cut Is the Deepest" (and make no mistake, Stewart's take is the definitive one).
 And "The Killing of Georgie" is a cultural milestone, a pop record about the murder of a gay man, based on the killing of a friend of Stewart's.
 He hadn't made a more consistent LP side (or an entire album, for that matter) since Every Picture Tells a Story, and hasn't since.

 A Night on the Town was released on June 18, 1976, and climbed to No. 2 on the U.S. chart.
 In the U.K., it hit No. 1, just like every album since Every Picture Tells a Story did.
 But its significance cut deeper for Stewart, whose career, especially in the States, received a much-needed boost.
 Within two years, he'd be back at No. 1 with both a single, "Da Ya Think I'm Sexy?," and album, Blondes Have More Fun.
-With the the '70s soon to be behind him, the future was wide open, one that he pretty much steered on course with A Night on the Town.
+The '70s would soon be behind him, and the future was wide open – one that he pretty much steered on course with A Night on the Town.